 How to use the device:

-Other notable things that haven’t changed much include the green ring LED at the base of the handle.
+Other notable things that haven’t changed much include the LED ring at the base of the handle.
 It works the same way as on the previous device – red means the battery’s low, while green means the battery is fully charged.

 The pressure sensor is also here, indicated by the 3 LEDs that glow up when you press the device on your body (more on that later).